simonwjackson/elevate/packages/moonbeam/README.md

 ## Quick Start

-1. Ensure the `iperf3` speed test server is running on your host PC:
+1. Start an `iperf3` server on your host PC:

    ```bash
    iperf3 -s -p 31347